VerKnowSys/Yst/README.md

 ## How to run

-  0. By default Yst is using these environment variables to access remote demo site.
+  0. Yst reads environment variables from .env file located in this repository.

     ```bash
     YS_URL    # Default url of tested site